 Fortunately, it’s easier than ever to rent baby gear.
-Confession: As a side gig, I rent new baby products to traveling grandparents and parents through Babierge, which has Trusted Partners in over 90 cities in the US and Canada, including my neck of the woods, Westport, Connecticut.
-In fact, there’s even a Babierge Trusted Partner in Omaha, which is near where my parents still live.
+Confession: As a side gig, I rent new baby products to traveling grandparents and parents through BabyQuip, which has quality providers in over 90 cities in the US and Canada, including my neck of the woods, Westport, Connecticut.
+In fact, there’s even a Baby Quip quality provider in Omaha, which is near where my parents still live.

 Then again, if you’ll be visiting Grandma/pa’s house often, or they’ll be helping with childcare at their house to help defray the high cost of daycare, it makes sense for them to get their own permanent set of decent baby gear, which is what this post is all about.

 Why Grandparents Should Buy New Baby Gear